YouStock/webwallet/README.md

 - `includes` are the pieces of the pages / the pages themselves.
 These are pretty self-explanatory and where you will make most frontend changes.
 - `layouts` are the pages themselves.
 These basically take all the pieces of the pages and compile into one massive page.
 The navigation is also found here...sort of.
     * `index.html` is for Aura Wallet.
-    * `cx-wallet.html` is the main page for the Chrome Extension.
-    * `embedded.html` is for https://www.myetherwallet.com/embedded.html.

 - You can control what shows up on Aura Wallet vs the Chrome Extension by using: `@@if (site === 'cx' )  {  ...  }` and `@@if (site === 'mew' ) { ... }`.
 Check out `sendTransaction.tpl` to see it in action.
 The former will only compile for the Chrome Extension.
 The latter only to Aura Wallet.
 - `embedded.html` is for embedding the wallet generation into third-party sites.
 [Read more about it and how to listen for the address generated here.](https://www.reddit.com/r/ethereum/comments/4gn37o/embeddable_myetherwallet_super_simple_wallet/)